 Office of Energy Efficiency and Renewable Energy, Energy Education and Workforce Development

 Idaho, Middle school and high school physics

-DaNel Hogan taught physics at Kuna High School in Kuna, Idaho for five years prior to accepting her Fellowship.
+DaNel Hogan is currently working in Tucson, Arizona as the STEM Coordinator for the Pima County School Superintendent.
+Hogan taught physics at Kuna High School in Kuna, Idaho for five years prior to serving as an Einstein Fellow.
 Previous to that, she worked for a year at the Treasure Valley Mathematics and Science Center in Boise, Idaho and for three years at Catalina Foothills High School in Tucson, Arizona.
 She taught Conceptual, Advanced Placement and Concurrent College Credit Physics.
 Hogan also taught Physical Science and STEM Research and served as Science Department Chair for four years.